 Learn Our History

 Canada has a long history of systematic racism and discrimination which is often overshadowed by that of American History.
-Follow along with this brief timeline video highlighting major moments and Black achievements in Canadian history.
-Students can then further explore some of these specific events through Historica Canada’s or Canadiana’s short video clips.
+It's important to highlight major moments and Black achievements in Canadian history.
+Students can explore some of these specific events through Historica Canada’s or Canadiana’s short video clips.

 Female Freedom Fighters